Search

 SecurityCouncilMultisig 0xc281…Bd03

-This is a Gnosis Safe with 10 / 13 threshold.
+A Gnosis Safe with 10 / 13 threshold.
 It uses the following modules: LivenessModule (used to remove members inactive for 98d while making sure that the threshold remains above 75%.
 If the number of members falls below 8, the OpFoundationUpgradeSafe takes ownership of the multisig).
 Member of the SuperchainProxyAdminOwner.
 It implements a LivenessModule used to remove inactive (98d) members while making sure that the threshold remains above 75%.
 If the number of members falls below 8, the Foundation takes ownership of the Security Council.

 Used in: